SteamDatabase/FileDetectionRuleSets/descriptions/Engine.NeoX.md

-NeoX is the [NetEase Games](https://www.neteasegames.com/)’ proprietary graphics engine.
+NeoX is the [NetEase Games](https://www.neteasegames.com/)’ proprietary engine for PC and mobile development.